BROADMEAD BAPTIST CHURCH CROSS COMMISSION

 Location: Broadmead, Bristol

-Artist Adam Blencowe was commissioned by Ginkgo Projects on behalf of the Church to design a new permanent cross for its façade, as part of a wider programme of regeneration to enhance the building’s visibility and presence within central Bristol.
+Commissioned by Ginkgo Projects on behalf of Broadmead Baptist Church, Blencowe’s design is for the façade as part of a wider programme of regeneration to enhance the building’s visibility and presence within central Bristol.

 Designed in 1969 by Ronald H Sims, the Grade II listed church is a significant example of post-war Brutalist architecture.
 Positioned above the surrounding retail environment, its bold sculptural form reflects the Church’s role as a place of gathering and worship, and its innovative response to a constrained urban site.
 Over time, however, its prominence has been diminished within the evolving commercial landscape of Broadmead.